sw2team4/CS4311_CANBusVisualizer_Team4/README.md

 sudo npm install axios
-sudo npm install react-datepicker sudo npm install react-bootstrap bootstrap
+sudo npm install react-datepicker sudo npm install react-bootstrap bootstrap sudo npm install socketcan
 ```
-5. One one terminal, navigate to "cbv_team4/backend" directory
+4. One one terminal, navigate to "cbv_team4/backend" directory
-4. In the other terminal, navigate to the "cbv_team4/src" directory
+5. In the other terminal, navigate to the "cbv_team4/src" directory
-5. In the src directory terminal execute the below npm command
+6. In the src directory terminal execute the below npm command
 ```
 npm start
 ```
-6. In the backend directory terminal execute the below nodemon command
+7. In the backend directory terminal execute the below nodemon command
 ```
 nodemon server
 ```